 |Sven in Power Armor.|

 Erik is my Death Watch RPG character that I decided to build a model of.
-I was using him as a Wolfguard Sgt. who had recently returned from service with the Death Watch.
+I was using him as a Wolfguard Sgt. for my Space Wolf army with the idea that he had recently returned from service with the Death Watch.
 These days he's now part of my Death Watch army.

 Rex the Venerable ("Veni")

-This is my classic Rogue Trader era Space Marine Dreadnought with twin-linked Las Cannons from a Predator tank kit from the same era.
+This is my classic Rogue Trader era Space Marine Dreadnought with twin-linked Las Cannons created from a Predator tank kit from the same era.
+He was painted and assembled during 40k 3rd Edition, when spotlights seemed to matter more.

 Wolf Priest Jorvik Blacktooth